wfpan/TSE_Pride/README.md

 # Cite our work
 If you use our data set or tool, please cite our work.

 Weifeng Pan, Hua Ming, Dae-Kyoo Kim, Zijiang Yang.
 PRIDE: Prioritizing documentation effort based on an improved PageRank algorithm and simple filtering rules.
-IEEE Transactions on Software Engineering, 2021, submitted. [[PDF](#)]
+IEEE Transactions on Software Engineering, 2022, DOI: 10.1109/TSE.2022.3171469. [[PDF](#)]